stevenranney/madison_river_fisheries/README.md

 This started as an analysis in Python but for some things, R really is better.

 Target journal: North American Journal of Fisheries Management

+Files are named "in order" of how I've drafted the manuscript; running `00_helper_functions.R`, then `01_...`, etc, will recreate all the data files and images needed for anyone new to this repository.